How cooperation can tackle complexity and elevate worker voices

 Factory workers at a cut and sew facility.

-Rick Relinger, Senior Director of Human Rights and Operations at PVH, has a firm belief in the potential of fashion to be a positive force in the world.
+Rick Relinger, Vice President of Human Rights and Operations at PVH, has a firm belief in the potential of fashion to be a positive force in the world.

 “There are 300 million jobs in the fashion industry supply chain,” he explains adding: “The industry can be a source of inclusive economic growth and decent work, providing opportunities for people in developing countries when companies work to fulfill their responsibility to respect human rights.”